epimorphics/elda/current/reference.md

 Editing metadata
 ================

-From Elda 1.4.4, additional control over generated metadata may be configured.
+From Elda 1.5.0, additional control over generated metadata may be configured, allowing wired-in metadata to be suppressed and arbitrary limited metadata to be added.

+"Wired-in" metadata is infrmation about the current query and its result model that is automatically added to the formatted result if the renderer is metadata-aware, for example the current page number or size or Elda version.

-To disable the wired-in metadata
+To suppress such wired-in metadata, configure the API
+endpoint:

     :spec a api:API
         ; elda:disable-default-metadata false

 A setting of false means that by default the hardwired metadata is switched off.
 A setting of true means that the hardwired metadata is switched on.

-    If this property is not set, it is treated as false, consistent with the current behaviour.
+If this property is not set, it is treated as false, consistent with the pre-1.5.0 behaviour.

  allow switching off hardwired metadata with specified property names: